 For these dibaryons we compute their ground state energy level, compare it with the respective lowest NI-energy level and calculate their difference, $\Delta E$.
 However, in order to associate $\Delta E$ with the binding energy one needs to carry our finite volume analysis of these energy levels.
 The interpretation of a bound state is understood to be a pole in the scattering amplitude which can be obtained by performing a Lüscher analysis~\cite{Luscher:1990ck}.
 Here, there is a particular advantage of working with heavy quark multi-hadron states.
 This is associated with the suppression of corrections to the infinite volume binding energy from the finite volume energy levels.
 This can be understood by considering the finite volume corrections as:

-where, $k_{\infty}$ is the binding momentum of the infinite volume state, $E_{FV}$ is the finite volume energy level, and ($m_1, m_2$) are the masses of the two noninteracting hadrons with energy $m_1 + m_2$.
+where, $k_{\infty}$ is the binding momentum of the infinite volume state and $B_{\infty}$ is the binding energy of the state in infinite volume, $E_{FV}$ is the finite volume energy level, and ($m_1, m_2$) are the masses of the two noninteracting hadrons with energy $m_1 + m_2$.
 As has been pointed out in Refs.~\cite{Junnarkar:2018twb,Junnarkar:2019equ,Junnarkar:2022yak}, in the case of multi-hadrons made of heavy quarks, the combination $m_1+m_2$ of two heavy baryons is large enough to provide a large suppression implying that $\Delta_{FV}$ would expect to be rather small.
 As a result, $\Delta E$ values will be expected to be closer to the respective binding energies of dibaryons.
 This will be particularly relevant for dibaryons in the bottom-charm sector, where there are clear indications of lowest energy levels far away from their respective lowest NI-energy levels, and the constituent baryons are quite heavy in masses.
 However, as mentioned previously, to confirm these findings it is necessary to carry out a rigorous finite volume scattering amplitude analysis, particularly in the cases where the ground states are closer to the lowest NI-energy-levels.
 However, such an analysis is currently beyond the scope of this work.